Top food pairings with Clare Valley and Eden Valley riesling

 More mature dry rieslings

-Like the Peter Lehmann Wigan riesling I wrote about in today's Guardian which have developed a more intense lime and kerosene flavour (much nicer than it sounds).
+Like the Peter Lehmann Wigan riesling I wrote about in my Guardian column which have developed a more intense lime and kerosene flavour (much nicer than it sounds).
 These can handle a fair bit of spice but are still relatively low in alcohol so won’t overwhelm delicate ingredients such as crab or crayfish.
 They’re especially good with Vietnamese food

 Also try: milder Thai dishes such as Thai beef salad, raw Asian fish dishes such as sashimi and fish tartares and seared tuna with sesame